Camp Half-Blood Chronicles: Camp Half-Blood

+Camp Half-Blood is an upcoming quadrilogy of novels set in the autumn between The Lightning Thief and The Sea of Monsters.
+It centers on four new demigods who join Camp Half-Blood, all playing an important role in the battle against the Titans.
+The books will release in six-month intervals; the first installment, The Wild Zone, co-written by Riordan and Annabelle Oh, is set to release on September 29, 2026.

 Short story collections

 The Demigod Files

 The Demigod Files is a collection published by Hyperion on February 10, 2009, written entirely by Riordan.
 It is a companion book to the first series, Percy Jackson & the Olympians, and its main contents are four short stories: "Percy Jackson and the Stolen Chariot", "Percy Jackson and the Bronze Dragon", and "Percy Jackson and the Sword of Hades", and the first chapter of The Last Olympian (the fifth novel, published a few months later).
 Additional contents include interviews with some of the campers, a drawing of Annabeth's open camp trunk and a "Map of Camp Half-Blood" by Steve James, glossy color illustrations of eight characters by Antonio Caparo, and various crossword puzzles and other activities.
 The narrative setting is between the fourth and fifth novels.

 The Demigod Diaries

 The Demigod Diaries is a collection published by Hyperion on August 14, 2012, written by Rick and his son Haley Riordan.
 It is a companion to the second series, The Heroes of Olympus, nearly identical in structure to The Demigod Files.
 The main contents are four stories: "The Diary of Luke Castellan", "Percy Jackson and the Staff of Hermes", "Leo Valdez and the Quest for Buford" and, by Haley Riordan, "Son of Magic".
 It contains puzzles, games, black-and-white drawings by Steve James, and glossy color illustrations of characters by Antonio Caparo.